Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Application to Chromatin Dynamics

-Importantly, this is quite similar to the observation in chromatin reported in Ref. \cite{weber_2012} (see, e.g., Fig. 1 therein).
-The experimentally measured MSD amplitude ratios, $B_{\text{th}}/B_{\text{eff}}$, of ATP-depleted to normal cells \cite{weber_2012} (Table 1 therein) are theoretically reproduced, depending on the combination $\phi f_0^2\tau$.
-For example, for {\it S. cerevisiae}, we need $\phi f_0^2\tau\simeq 100$ to match the theoretical ratio with the experimental one, $B_{\text{th}}/B_{\text{eff}}\simeq 0.12$, and for {\it E. coli} we require $\phi f_0^2\tau\simeq 13$ to match the measurements on {\it E. coli}.

-Moreover, with $\nu_{\text{th}}=\nu_{\text{ac}}=1-d_s/2\simeq 0.4$ (the value observed in Ref.~\cite{weber_2012}), we have $d_s\simeq 1.2$, associated with a slightly cross-linked chain.
+To describe realistically untreated cells, we should consider the interplay of thermal forces (as white noise) with both active monopolar and dipolar forces.
+Moreover, with $\nu_{\text{th}}=\nu_{\text{ac}}=1-d_s/2\simeq 0.4$ (the value observed in Ref.~\cite{weber_2012}), we can predict $d_s\simeq 1.2$, associated with a slightly cross-linked chain.
 This deviates from the original fractal globule model \cite{grosberg_1988} that ignores the presence of such crosslinks and corresponds to the case where $d_s=1$.
 Indeed, Rouse dynamics of passive and force-monopole-active linear Gaussian chains do yield $\nu_{th}=\nu_{ac}= 1/2$, consistent with our result with $d_s=1$ \cite{osmanovic_2017,winkler_2020}.
 Our deduction of $d_s\simeq 1.2$ does agree with experimental findings showing slight deviations from the fractal globule model predictions for the static correlations and fractal dimension \cite{fractal_bancaud_2009}.
 Furthermore, Bronshtein {\it et al.} demonstrated the role as crosslinkers of {\it lamin A} proteins in Eucrayotic cells chromatin \cite{lamina_a_garini_2015}.